If you share more with your friend than with your spouse, you might be having an emotional affair.

 Emotional affairs are very real things.
 In fact, over half of all emotional affairs start out innocently as online friendships.
 More than 70 percent of those friendships or flirtations will end up as real time affairs.

-So how do you know if you are having an emotional affair?
-It typically starts out as a friendship, so it can be confusing to discern when things become inappropriate or unacceptable.
-The important thing is to determine where your friendship crosses the line.
+So how do you know if you're committing emotional infidelity?
+It typically starts out as a friendship, so you may have difficulty discerning when things become inappropriate or unacceptable.
+The important thing to determine is where your friendship crosses the line.
 It's a slippery slope from friend to emotional affair and then to secretive sexual relationship.

 1. You are sharing frustrations about your marriage or relationship.
-If you are telling your work friend all about your problems at home, you are asking for trouble.
-You're creating a unique intimacy with this person and cutting out your partner at home, essentially creating a bond with your new friend to the exclusion of your partner.
-Once you have established that you can talk negatively about your partner with this person, you are setting up an close and emotional relationship, as well as an opening where this person can move in to fill the needs that your partner isn't.
+If you're telling your work friend all about your problems at home, you are asking for trouble.
+You're creating a unique intimacy with this person and cutting out your partner at home, essentially creating a bond with your new friend to the inevitable exclusion of your partner.
+Once you have established that you can talk negatively about your partner with this person, you are setting up a close and emotional relationship, as well as an opening where this person can move in to fill the needs that your partner isn't.

 2. You begin testing the waters.
 You are watching to see how far you can take the sexy banter.
 Sure, it's fun to tell dirty jokes occasionally.
 And yes, it might be okay to send them that sexy YouTube music video — depending on the context, of course.

 3. You contact them outside of "friendship hours."
 If they start calling you in the evening, you are crossing the line.
 If you are texting on the weekends, you are no longer just work friends.
-If you find yourself waiting for those texts and those phone calls, anxiously checking your phone and responding immediately, you should refocus your attention and look honestly at the situation.
-You may be more emotionally involved with them at this point than with your spouse.
+If you find yourself waiting for those texts and those phone calls — anxiously checking your phone and responding immediately, you should refocus your attention and look honestly at the situation.
+There's a possibility that you're more emotionally involved with them at this point than with your spouse.

 To prevent an emotional affair, you shouldn't expect to give up all of your friends and refuse to meet new people.
 That's not realistic, nor is it healthy.
 Cutting out friends of the opposite sex doesn't work, nor does restricting time on the internet.

 A word of advice: telling your partner means being honest about your feelings.
 It doesn't mean using specific details.
-Be open and honest about your concerns and let your partner know that you want to be clear about your feelings before they turn into something more.
+Be open and honest about your concerns and let your partner know that you want to clearly share your feelings before they turn into something more.